Stomach ulcer

 Contact your GP or NHS 111 Wales immediately, or go to your nearest accident and emergency (A&E) department, if you have symptoms of more severe bleeding.

-An endoscopy will be used to identify the cause of the bleeding and treatment can be given during the endoscopy to stop the bleeding.
+An gastroscopy will be used to identify the cause of the bleeding and treatment can often be given during the endoscopy to stop the bleeding.

 Sometimes, specialised procedures carried out under X-ray guidance are used to stop bleeding ulcers, although surgery may occasionally be required to repair the affected blood vessel.